Generic Name: allopurinol (al-oh-PURE-i-nol)

 Pharmacologic Class: Xanthine Oxidase Inhibitor

-Allopurinol is used to prevent or treat high uric acid levels in the blood.
-Gout or gouty arthritis (inflammation and pain in a joint) is caused by high uric acid levels.
-Allopurinol is a xanthine oxidase inhibitor that works by causing less uric acid to be produced by the body.
+Allopurinol is used to prevent or lower high uric acid levels in the blood.
+It is also used to prevent or lower excess uric acid levels caused by cancer medicines or in patients with kidney stones.
+A high uric acid level can cause gout or gouty arthritis (joint pain and inflammation).
+Allopurinol is a xanthine oxidase inhibitor that works by decreasing the uric acid produced by the body.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For allopurinol, the following should be considered: